How to Stay Connected in 2021

 - Write letters or draw pictures and send them to those who are unable to gather.

-- Drop of a home-cooked meal to someone who chooses not to gather with their loved ones for health reasons.
+- Drop of a home-cooked meal to those who need a break.

 - During this stressful time, don’t be afraid to ask for help.
 Find a list of mental health resources here.

-- Food Safety is very important for the holidays!
-Click here for Food Safety Tips for the Holidays..
+- Food Safety is very important all times of the year!
+Click here to learn more.

 - Keep updated on COVID-19 guidance updates.